rust-lang-nursery/rust-cookbook/src/concurrency/parallel/rayon-thumbnails.md

 # }

 fn run() -> Result<()> {
-    // find all files in current directory that have a .jpg extension
-    // use the default MatchOptions so the search is case insensitive let options: MatchOptions = Default::default();
+    let options: MatchOptions = Default::default();
     let files: Vec<_> = glob_with("*.jpg", &options)?
         .filter_map(|x| x.ok())